BeetJuicer/Beetjuicer/readme.md

 game dev stuff mostly.

 ## Working on:
+**Starbooks Whiz!** - Main gameplay developer for an android quiz game being developed by the Department of Science and Technology.
 **City of Faith (Capstone)** - Bible-based city-building/farming game for android.
 Made with unity.

-**XinZhao 2xko design** - I'm making xinzhao in an unreal fighting game format as practice.
-I'll put it here when it's done.
+Currently in the beta testing phase for playstore release!

 ## Tech Stack:
 ```